pirelaurent/p5_animationFramework/chapters/chap6-beziersTrajectory.md

 In such a case, the element will not go from start to end but from a place far under start (at -0.2) and terminate far after normal end (at 1.2).
 A manner to have an escape effect.

 #### view in action
-The sketch *6-bezierTrajectory* show the following :
+The sketch *6-bezierTrajectory* shows the following :
 A travel curve is factorized in order to be reused several times  :
 ``` javascript
 var travel = {